This is part 1 of the Cooking and Spicing Up OERs with H5P Workshop…

 Yes, you can browse page by page (all

-- Use whatever means to find in the eCampusOntario Studio a relatively simple H5P that catches your interest, something with a delightful aroma!
+- Use whatever means to find in any of the studios a relatively simple H5P that catches your interest, something with a delightful aroma!
 I sifted through the Medicine and Nursing items, and landed on the drag the words activity for Thoracic Vertebrae created by Brenda Magajna at Lakehead University.

 - Bookmark or make note of the web address you found it at, in this case it is https://h5pstudio.ecampusontario.ca/content/13133

 - Beneath every H5P content you will find similar links that provide access to download the source